25 Nov Keep Your Morning Routine This Thanksgiving

 That’s a routine.

-Do you wake up whenever you feel like it in the morning, roll out of bed and turn on the TV to watch Sports Center before you have to go into work at 12?
+Do you wake up whenever you feel like it in the morning, roll out of bed and turn on the TV to watch Sports Center before you have to go to work at 12?

 That’s also a routine.